lukekeyte/puffin-docs/docs/physical_model/index.md

 ## Important Notes

 **Temperature and Radiation Fields**: The temperature profiles and FUV fields computed during model construction are used *only* to establish the density structure through hydrostatic equilibrium.
 These should **never** be used directly for chemical modeling or synthetic observations.
-Instead, the density structures should serve as inputs to dedicated radiative transfer codes (e.g., DALI, RADMC-3D) that compute self-consistent temperature and radiation fields.
+Instead, the density structures should serve as inputs to dedicated radiative transfer codes (e.g., `DALI`, `RADMC-3D`) that compute self-consistent temperature and radiation fields.

-**Model Scope**: PUFFIN focuses exclusively on FUV-driven external photoevaporation.
+**Model Scope**: `PUFFIN` focuses exclusively on FUV-driven external photoevaporation.
 The model does not include:
 - External EUV radiation
 - Internal photoevaporation from the central star
 - Magnetic fields or MHD effects